sisihagen/website/content/en/blog/2019/11/the-west-wants-to-stop-china.md

 At present, Germany and France in particular are trying to build up intensified political and economic pressure against China.
 China is expected to meet Europe more in the upcoming negotiations on an EU-China Investment Protection Agreement.
 Since the EU has many times more direct investment in China than vice versa, China in the EU is at stake for the EU.
 Here, the EU expects further concessions, e.g. for investments in China's financial sector.
 The amendment of the German Foreign Trade Act at the end of 2018, which reduced the reporting requirement for non-EU investors to 10% and was negotiated in the media as "Lex China", creates further bargaining pressure on the Chinese side.

-The EU's draft for the Screening of investments by investors from non-EU countries is also directed against China.
-Long-term success could also be the EU Commission's offer to the US to forge a single transatlantic front for Standards and patents against China (Financial Times 26.
-2019) and possibly also to include data protection.
-If a transatlantic agreement is reached, the EU could once again score as the setter of standards in future technologies.
-Finally, the French Initiative to rebuild EU relations with Russia is aimed at weakening China.
-Here, however, France will get lost, Russia doesn't think in Partner and competitor.
-Russia thinks only in partnership as Syria shows and also the many meetings with China and other Asian leaders.